Merkur Versicherung AG Relies on Garancy Identity Manager as Their Central Authorization Administration Tool

-With the introduction of the Garancy® IAM Suite, now new authorizations are only granted based on defined roles.
-Supervisors can use the Garancy® portal to independently manage the access rights of their team members.
-This results in a high degree of flexibility for the business departments while at the same time reducing the IT overhead.
+With the introduction of the Garancy Suite, new authorizations are now only granted based on defined roles.
+Supervisors can use the Garancy Portal to independently manage access rights of their teams.
+This results in a high degree of flexibility for the business departments while reducing the IT overhead at the same time.

 merkur-versicherung-logo.png